OlesyaTheBest/MyRule/TechnicalDocumentation.md

 Every detail must be **accurate, version-aware, and testable**.
 ## Visuals & Formatting

-Use **code blocks, tables, UI screenshots, and diagrams** to illustrate complex flows.
-Visual cues—like callouts or syntax highlighting—help users scan and learn faster.
+It is necessary to use **code blocks, tables, UI screenshots, and diagrams** to illustrate complex flows.
+Visual cues, like callouts or syntax highlighting, help users scan and learn faster.

 ## Tooling & Maintenance